Alert Bar

 To perform this job successfully, an individual must be able to perform each essential duty to the satisfaction of management.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-• Perform course rescues
+• Perform course rescues as trained

 Minimum Qualifications